markope/crossbarwww/website/crossbario/iotcookbook/Arduino-Yun-AutobahnPython-Setup.md

 This recipe describes how to install Autobahn|Python on the Yun.

-> Please make sure you have expanded the Yun's disk space, as the onboard Flash hasn't enough space left.
+> Please make sure you have expanded the Yun's disk space, as the onboard Flash hasn't enough space.

 ## Dependencies

-First, install dependencies.
+First, install required dependencies.
 Login to the Yun and

 ```console
 opkg update